tvanreenen/obsidian-api/README.md

 ## Reason for Creating

-While useful in itself, this API is part of a larger personal experiment in building a personal AI agent that integrates my Obsidian knowledge base as a tool.
-While Obsidian Copilot is a great plugin, I wanted the ability to integrate my knowledge base into other platforms like n8n, Claude desktop, etc.
+This project began as an educational endeavor, but it’s also something I’m actively using in a local, practical context.
+While the API is already valuable for some of my personal automations, it’s part of a broader experiment: building a personal, local AI agent.
+One key capability of this agent is integrating with my Obsidian knowledge base in a way that supports interoperability with other tools.

+Creating a file system API to interact directly with Obsidian’s raw data is just the first step.
+Although the Obsidian Copilot plugin is impressive, its vector store is locked within the plugin itself.
+I considered contributing to that project, but ultimately chose to build something of my own to retain the flexibility to explore and experiment more freely.

 Future Plans:
 - Make deployable in a local Docker services.